MicrosoftDocs/sql-docs/docs/big-data-cluster/quickstart-big-data-cluster-deploy-aro.md

 If you are testing [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] in Azure, you should delete the ARO cluster when finished to avoid unexpected charges.
 Do not remove the cluster if you intend to continue using it.

 > [!WARNING]
-> The following steps tears down the AKS cluster which removes the SQL Server big data cluster as well.
+> The following steps tears down the ARO cluster which removes the SQL Server big data cluster as well.
 If you have any databases or HDFS data that you want to keep, back that data up before deleting the cluster.

 Run the following Azure CLI command to remove the big data cluster and the ARO service in Azure (replace `<resource group name>` with the **Azure resource group** you specified in the deployment script):